Testa di Comagna: Summer

-The mountain does not have special alpinistic interest but is a popular hiking destination because its easy access and the very interesting panorama which offers on the Aosta Valley mountains.
+The mountain does not have special alpinistic interest but is a popular hiking destination because of its access and the panorama which offers on the Aosta Valley mountains.
 In order to reach the summit a good starting point is the col de Joux, but one can also start from Sommarèse or from Plésod.
 On the contrary reaching the summit by mountain bike requires good skills.

 Winter

 The Testa di Comagna is also a classical destination for Ski mountaineering, considered of medium difficulty. and hiking with snow shoes.
 Winter routes follow more or less the same itineraries used for summertime access to the summit.